deanhalllincoln/ha-axle-vpp/grid-event-analysis.md

 ## What is a Grid Event

-Events are short periods when the grid needs extra support.
-During these periods, when the electricity grid is under strain, any power supplied to the grid is valuable — hence the high rate of **£1 per kWh**.
+Events are short periods when the electricity grid needs extra support.
+During these periods, when the grid is under strain, any power exported to it is valuable, which is why Axle pays **£1 per kWh**.

 Here’s a full breakdown of my first event, how it performed, and what people can expect.